Allisonwonderlax13/https-github.com-obsproject-obs-studio./System-Requirements.md

 OBS Studio requires the following hardware and operating systems to function.
 Having a compatible system does not guarantee that it is capable of streaming or recording using OBS.
+The CPU requirements vary considerably depending on the chosen encoder, resolution, FPS and your scene complexity.
+Try the Tools -> Auto Configuration Wizard in OBS itself to find appropriate settings for your specs.

 ## Basic Requirements

 Windows:
-- DirectX 11 compatible GPU
+- DirectX 10.1 compatible GPU
 - Windows 7 or newer

-MacOS:
+macOS:
-- Intel CPU
+- Intel CPU (PPC is not supported)
+- OpenGL 3.2 compatible GPU
-- Mac OSX 10.8.5 or newer (MacOS 10.10 or newer recommended)
+- macOS 10.9.5 or newer (macOS 10.10 or newer recommended)

 Linux/Unix
 - OpenGL 3.2 compatible GPU